hamzasalahds/hospital_database/README.md

 # <div align="center">  Hospital Covid Case Tracker </div>
-###	This database aims to help reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
+###	This project aims to help reduce COVID-19 exposure at hospitals and minimize disease transmission to and between medical professionals.
 This database can be used to store information of doctor patient interactions, admission dates and medication used.
 ----------------------------------------------------------------------------------
 ###	<div align="center">Installing dependencies   </div>
 *	MySQL Workbench >= 8.0.